My opinions, my thoughts, my tribute and my memories of PAM and

 participating, that was always the goal.
 But no, “Come to

-PAM have a web site, there is nothing on that web site, or ever has been
+PAM have a web site, there was nothing on that web site, or ever has been

 about huge debt, or the selling of it’s DC-3.
-Donations yes, but no real
+Donations yes and to this day,

 reason why donations are desperately needed in such troubled times at PAM.